vmware-archive/apps-spring-cloud-services-code/lab-instructions/setup.md

 2) GitHub displays your new fork.
 Copy the HTTPS clone URL from your fork.

 3) Open a new terminal window.
 Clone your fork of the `spring-cloud-services-labs`.
 This contains several applications used to demonstrate cloud native architectures.
 Get familiar with the sub directories.
 We recommend organizing your work into a `repos` directory.
-A `repos` directory is where you will clone repositories and perform your work.
+A `repos` directory is where you will [clone](https://git-scm.com/docs/git-clone) repositories and perform your work.
+The repos directory can be any directory on your local file system (e.g. `~/repos`, `C:\Users\Administrator\repos`, etc.).
 Throughout the labs we will reference this directory as `$REPOS_HOME`.
+There is no need to create the `$REPOS_HOME` environment variable, it simply a placeholder used to help you organize lab content.

 ```bash
 $ cd $REPOS_HOME